Princeton-CDH/annotorious-tahqiq/README.md

 const annotationContainer = document.getElementById("annotation"); // An empty HTML element that the editor will be placed into. new TranscriptionEditor(client, storagePlugin, annotationContainer);
 ```

+An instance of TinyMCE v5 must also be available on the `window` object.
+This can simply be a script tag that pulls TinyMCE from a CDN.

 ## Development